danny0838/zipremove/README.md

    a path is provided.

    This does not physically remove the local file entry from the archive.
-   Call `ZipFile.repack` afterwards to reclaim space.
+   Call `repack` afterwards to reclaim space.

    The archive must be opened with mode ``'w'``, ``'x'`` or ``'a'``.